Print logo

 Training

-In this context, the Hanns Seidel Foundation, in cooperation with the Judicial General Council of Mongolia, successfully organized a training on “Positive Culture” for court administrative staff of the district courts handling simplified criminal and civil procedures.
+In this context, the Hanns Seidel Foundation, in cooperation with the General Council of the Judiciary of Mongolia, organized a training on “Positive Organizational Culture” for court staff responsible for handling simplified criminal and civil proceedings.
+The training aimed to strengthen awareness of the importance of a professional and supportive workplace culture while fostering a better understanding of the needs of children and young people within the justice system.